 Stuffed with spinach, olives, cucumbers, tomatoes, feta and with a garlicky lemon vinaigrette, these Greek Pita Sandwiches are easy to pull together.
-Add a schmear of your favorite hummus (optional) for a hearty pita bread sandwich!
+Add a schmear of Roasted Red Pepper Hummus (optional) and enjoy with homemade Sourdough Pita Bread for a hearty pita bread sandwich!
 This recipe is vegetarian and easily vegan.

 Summer Pita Sandwiches

 Reliable, easy to make and portable.
-There are so many veggies you can fill a pita with, but one of my favorite pita bread stuffings is greek salad veggies with a good schmear of hummus.
+There are so many veggies you can fill a pita with, but one of my favorite pita bread stuffings is greek salad veggies with a good schmear of homemade hummus like Roasted Red Pepper Hummus or Roasted Eggplant Hummus.

 Rob and I have been packing this pita bread sandwich out for picnics.
 Our goal is at least one picnic a week, in a shady spot with a breeze and by the water.
 It’s helped us get out of the house more during the pandemic and offers a change of scenery.